KaustubhRai/No_Contact_WhatsApp/README.md

 - run the bot

-Just made it for running locally yet, will deploy it in future.
+The code here is only made for running locally yet, the bot is serverless now and runs on AWS Lambda